Noelierx/Noelierx/README.md

 As a contributor for Game'Her, I work to promote diversity in the gaming industry.
 I help organize events and workshops that encourage women to get involved in gaming and esports.
 I also work on the website of the association.

 ## 🌟 Skills
-Web Accessibility (RGAA, WCAG)
+Web Accessibility (RGAA, WCAG, Section 508, EN 301 549)
-Frontend development (HTML, CSS, JavaScript, React, ...)
+Frontend development (HTML, CSS, JavaScript, React.js, ...)
 Teaching & Training
 User Experience (UX) Design